Find health problems early

 - Hearing Screening

-EPSDT services that require a PCP referral and/or prior authorization (PAR):
+EPSDT services that require a Primary Care Physician (PCP) referral and/or Prior Authorization Request (PAR):

 - Speech (PCP Referral)